contentful/slash-developers/docs/tutorials/ios/offline-persistence-in-ios-sdk.md

 }];
 ~~~

 Keep in mind that continuing a synchronization session like this will not reinstate the previous data, so you have to use the delegate to keep your own copy of the data current.
-You can also check the [Delivery API documentation][14] for some more information on the synchronization API.
+You can also check the [Synchronization documentation][14] for some more information on the synchronization API.

 ## Persistence